lizhuoq/Encoder-Decoder-Translation/README.md

 The`test.en`and`test.zh`files are testing collections in English and Chinese, respectively
 The test and dev data are the same
 **Provides weight files for training 30 epochs**:`30epochs.pth`
 `data.json `: The file contains custom tables, training sets, and test sets in both English and Chinese
+**google drive link to the `data.json` and `30epochs.pth`: `https://drive.google.com/file/d/1NyDvDWnHFjWdJc7mcqHrduB4jnjFWjeM/view?usp=sharing, https://drive.google.com/file/d/1jQW70984pbm8bjJHvN0EnK5Qffwr8zW7/view?usp=sharing`**
 ## network structure
 GRU is used in both Encoder and Decoder
 - embed-dim = 64